Alif-B/devops-docker/Docker/README.md

 You can autolock, change the passcode

 ### Service vs Container vs Task vs Stack
+* Node - It's a physical or virtual host (IE ec2, VMs, PCs)
 * Container - Is one instance of the image
 * Service - Is a set of containers that run an application (IE node1, node2)
 * Stack - Is a set of services that make up the application (IE webserver, DB server etc)
 * Swarm - a collection of nodes.
 You run all of your stacks in the swarm
-* Task - Is Container + Set of commands to run in the container
+* Task - Is Container + Set of commands.
+Services can run multiple tasks

 ### Quorum
 Basically a consensus mechanism among multiple master nodes.
 (N/2)+1 of the master nodes must be available at all time for you to manage the cluster

 ### Replicated VS Global Services
-Replicated - Identical services are distributed Throughout all node (IE nodes have 3 webservers and 5 db servers etc)
+Replicated - Identical services are distributed throughout all node (IE nodes have 3 webservers and 5 db servers etc)
 Global - Only one service per node (IE each node has only one DataDog Agent service)

 # Docker Storage